HikmetCTK/Telecom_ChatBot/README.md

 -Streamlit

 Usage:
+Enter your gemini key into env file.
-you can run it by typing streamlit run app.py in your terminal.
+You can run it by typing streamlit run app.py in your terminal.